This policy applies to all students of Ashbourne College, including those in the Middle School as well as the Sixth Form.

 Removal from class is a sanction often utilised for Middle School students, as they are required to be at College from 9am-4pm throughout the week.
 Middle School students may be removed from class due to disruption, failure to complete assigned homework or other behaviour issues.
 This sanction may be referred to as an “internal suspension” when dealing with students so they understand the importance of the action.
 However, removal from class is not a suspension as defined below.

 Suspension: Suspensions and exclusions are wholly at the discretion of the Director of Studies and the Principal.
-They can be the result of a sustained period of poor behaviour or of level 2 or 3 offences as detailed in the Ashbourne College Behaviour Policy.
+They can be the result of a sustained period of poor behaviour or of level 2 or 3 offences as detailed in the Ashbourne Student Behaviour and Exclusions Policy.

 Students should absolutely be aware that any serious act of verbal or physical aggression, gross insubordination, or any action which compromises the safety of Ashbourne personnel will result in their immediate removal from the College.